-From the activities and memberships listed in your CCV, choose up to three that you judge to be the most significant and relevant to your proposal and your professional intent.
+Choose up to three activities and memberships that you judge to be the most significant and relevant to your proposal and your professional intent.
 Describe their significance in terms of demonstrating your leadership (see note below) and level of influence at the institutional level and beyond.
 Discuss the impact and importance of these activities in terms of your career aspirations.